emmanuelist/decentralized-bitcoin-backed-microlending/README.md

 ## Deployment

-The application is deployed on Netlify.
-Visit [MicroLend Platform](https://heartfelt-cheesecake-bbdf3c.netlify.app) to access the live version.
+The application is deployed on Vercel.
+Visit [MicroLend Platform](https://decentralized-bitcoin-backed-microlending.vercel.app/) to access the live version.